project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/14-integrating-fruit-trees-and-arable-crops-with-stephen-briggs.md

 ---
-title: #14 Integrating fruit trees and arable crops with Stephen Briggs
+title: 14 Integrating Fruit Trees And Arable Crops With Stephen Briggs
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-01-25)